MCSR-Ranked/mc-lang-translation-action/README.md

     # Required
     base-path: '/src/main/resources/assets/examplemod/lang'

+    # The directory where language files expect editable language files are created/loaded.
+Based on `base-path`.
+    # Not Required, Default: `lang-files-path: './'`
+    lang-files-path: './'

+    # The directory where editable language files are created/loaded.
+Based on `base-path`.
+    # Not Required, Default: `editable-files-path: './'`
+    editable-files-path: './editable'

     # A filename suffix string to identify a language files in the `base-path` directory.
     # Not Required, Default: `end-with: '.json'`
     end-with: '.json'